daronphang/coding_resources/javascript/angular/rxjs/pipe_operators.md

 ## Operators:
 ```
+catchError        Returns a new observable or throws an error.

 Mapping:
 All map operators help to map (return an Observable) and flatten it (subscribe).
 4 flattening strategies available.